rtpHarry/varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date.md

 permalink: /docs/en-US/installation/keeping-up-to-date/
 ---

-Your VVV install will hopefully serve you many years, but in order to keep pace with new fixes and improvements, you'll need to update it from time to time.
+Your VVV install will hopefully serve you for many years, but in order to keep pace with new fixes and improvements, you'll need to update it from time to time.

 ## Updating VVV